Protect your loved ones from biting bugs and harsh chemicals

 With the advent of mosquito season, many people are feeling concern for more than just the annoying itchiness of a bite or two.
-Worries about West Nile Virus (and other mosquito-carried diseases) are leading many who would normally avoid excessive use of chemicals, to start spraying and slathering on insect repellents containing the chemical DEET (N,N-diethyl-m-toluamide).
+Worries about mosquito-carried diseases are leading many who would normally avoid excessive use of chemicals, to start spraying and slathering on insect repellents containing the chemical DEET (N,N-diethyl-m-toluamide).

 But are there valid, healthier options when it comes to repelling our fine buzzing and biting friends?
 You bet!
 Some ideas for natural insect repellents fall into the category of folklore, myth and urban legends, but other natural remedies can be an effective means of protecting yourself and your loved ones from biting bugs and harsh chemicals.

 Natural insect repellents tend to provide coverage for a shorter time, but their coverage is safer so you may find it worth the extra effort applying a bit more often.
 Most natural repellents only offer about one-tenth of the protection time found in DEET-containing products, so plan on reapplying every 30 minutes or so.
 Because of their shorter protection time, natural repellents are ideal for short evening outdoor activities like walking the dog, barbecuing, or watering the garden.

 Don't spray or apply any insect repellents (natural or chemical) over cuts, scratches, rashes, or other open spots in the skin.
 Also, be sure to avoid the eye area when applying repellents.

 Essential Oils as Natural Repellents